masaiful/11/links/2020/i-think-chinese-all-look-alike-how-can-you-tell-if-some-chow-shows-up-you-can-be-anybody-and-you-can-vote.md

     - racism
 ---

-That would be a real quote from one of Mr. Giuliani's witnesses testifying in Michigan as part of Operation [Shitkraken](/tags/shitkraken).
+That would be a real, casually racist quote from one of Mr. Giuliani's witnesses testifying in Michigan as part of Operation [Shitkraken](/tags/shitkraken).
 I _had_ to save this one.

 /misc/r/rudy-chow.mp4

 And: Naturalized Indian people supporting people who vilify new immigrants and want to keep them out is _on fucking brand_ 👏👏👏